The Young Doctors: International broadcasts

 The relatively long-running serial also achieved modest international cult success, particularly in the United Kingdom, where it was broadcast on the ITV network.
 It also aired in New Zealand, France and Spain.

 United Kingdom

-In the United Kingdom, the programme was acquired by 13 of the 14 weekday members of the ITV Network, while Scottish Television never purchased the series although Ulster, Grampian and Border did.
+In the United Kingdom, the programme was acquired by 13 of the 14 weekday members of the ITV Network, Scottish Television never purchased the series.
 Most of the ITV regions screened The Young Doctors at their own regional pace, starting in January 1982.